-When we talked about the crate needing to be just the right size, potty training is the main reason for that.
+When we talked about the crate needing to be just the right size, potty training is the main reason.
 If there’s too much extra space, your puppy may feel like dedicating some of that space to going potty.
 That’s not what you want!

 Crate training works hand in hand with potty training because dogs don’t like to go to the bathroom in an enclosed space.
 We don’t blame them either!
 There will be accidents, of course, but as long as you make sure to keep to a good schedule and let them out at LEAST every three hours or so, they should catch on pretty quickly.
 You’ll find that as soon as you let them out of the crate, they’ll go straight outside.
 You’ll be teaching them to hold it because they’d preferably go potty in the yard than in their bed.

 Before you bring your puppy home, you should puppy proof your home.
-Good news, it’s easier than cat proofing.
+The good news, it’s easier than cat-proofing.
 They don’t jump nearly as high!
-It’s much closer to baby proofing.
-Baby gates are one of the most useful tools available to dog owners.
+It’s much closer to babyproofing.
+Baby gates are one of the most valuable tools available to dog owners.
 If you don’t want your puppy in a specific room, you’ll need to block them from going in.
 If anything is going on that is potentially a risk for your puppy, it’s safer for everyone to leave them in the crate until you’re through.

 You’ll also want to be aware of their surroundings too.
 Puppies are furry Roombas that don’t follow instructions.
 If anything is on the ground, it’s probably going in their mouth.
 Never count on being able to stop them either.
 They’re a lot closer to the ground, and they are faster than you think they are.
-Any small item can become a choking hazard, and even food can be a problem.
-It may give them an upset stomach or worse, depending on what they pick up.
+Any small item can become a choking hazard, and food can be a problem.
+Depending on what they pick up, it may give them an upset stomach or worse.
 Since your puppy is pretty unpredictable, keep any irreplaceable, hazardous, easily broken objects up high or in closed-off areas in the house.

 Is your puppy finally comfortable with you and your home?
 Excellent, time for the next stage- socializing.
-Remember, you should limit your puppy’s contact with other dogs and public spaces until after they are fully vaccinated.
-Once it’s safe to do so, don’t wait to get started.
+Remember, you should limit your puppy’s contact with other dogs and public spaces until they are fully vaccinated.
+Please don’t wait to get started once it’s safe to do so.
 Everyone wants a friendly puppy, and this is how you help make that happen.
 The sooner you get this started, the less stress your puppy will have around meeting new people and animals.
 Just like you had to learn that meeting new people is fun, so does your puppy!
 It’s like the first day of kindergarten every day for them until they get comfortable with it.

-One of the best ways to start this is by introducing your puppy to new people in a familiar environment first.
-Invite friends over, and let them meet them on your puppy's home turf.
+One of the best ways to start this is by first introducing your puppy to new people in a familiar environment.
+Invite friends over, and let them meet them on your puppy’s home turf.
 It makes it a little less scary because they are in a comfortable place.

 Good socializing will take a variety of forms.
 It should be with adults, children, and with other dogs at the very least.
 Just the people in your household won’t be enough.
 Your family is still part of their usual environment, and socializing has to do with adapting to new elements in their surroundings.
 Now you can show off your cute new puppy to your friends and family.
 Just be careful how many new faces you introduce at once.
 Too many can be overwhelming.
 Watch your puppy’s body language and make sure you don’t push them too far, too fast.
 If they give signs of being done, let them retreat.
 Forcing them to stay when they’re stressed out can lead to them being scared or aggressive towards new things instead.
 That is not what you want!